Removable Online Knapsack and Advice

-\begin{proof} Choose an arbitrary integer $m\ge12$, an arbitrary positive $\eps<1/3(m+1)$, and let $k=\lfloor \eps m/3\rfloor$.
-We consider a family of instances that are all identical, with exception of the item presented last.
-The capacity of the knapsack shall be $5m+1$.
-We could of course normalize this to $1$ by scaling the capacity and all item sizes down.
-First, for each $i\in\{-k,\dots,k\}$, one item of size $4m+i$ is presented.
-Each of these $2k+1$ items has size at least $3m$, which is more than half of the knapsack's capacity.
-Thus, the algorithm can have at most one of these items in the knapsack when the following items are presented.
-The instance continues with $m$ more items, one item of each size in
+\begin{proof} Let any positive $\eps<1/3$ of the form $\eps=1/(2j)$ for an odd integer $j$ be given.
+Now, we can choose an arbitrarily large odd integer $m$ such that $2\eps m+1$ is a power of two, namely an appropriate multiple of $j$.
+Since $2\eps m+1$ is even and $m$ is odd, we know that $m-2\eps m$ is even and thus $m/2-\eps m$ is an integer.
+We denote it by $k=m/2-\eps m$ and note that $m-2k=2\eps m$.
+We consider a family of instances that are all identical, with exception of the final item.
+The capacity of the knapsack shall be $m-k+1$.
+We could of course normalize this to $1$ by scaling down the capacity and all item sizes.